 Satisfaction of all regulatory requirements typically takes many years, is dependent upon the type, complexity and novelty of the product candidate, and requires the expenditure of substantial resources for research and development and testing.
 Our research and clinical approaches may not lead to drugs that the FDA considers safe for humans and effective for indicated uses.
-The FDA may require us to conduct additional clinical testing or to commit to perform post-marketing studies, in which case we would have to expend additional time and resources.
+The FDA may require us to conduct additional clinical testing, in which case we would have to expend additional time and resources.
 The approval process may also be delayed by changes in government regulation, future legislation or administrative action or changes in FDA policy that occur prior to or during our regulatory review.
 Delays in obtaining regulatory approvals may: